Conditional speed of branching Brownian motion, skeleton decomposition and application to random obstacles: Introduction

 be the range of $Z$ up to time $t$.
 Now let $T$ be the first time that $Z$ hits a trap,

 Then, the event of trap-avoiding up to time $t$ of $Z$ among the Poissonian traps is given by $\left\{T>t\right\}$.

 We aim to analyze $(\mathbb{E}\times P)(T>t)$, the annealed (averaged) trap-avoiding probability of the system up to time $t$, for a BBM with a general offspring distribution $\lambda$.
 In \cite{E2003}, the asymptotic decay of the annealed probability has been found as $t\rightarrow\infty$ in the strictly dyadic branching case, that is, $\lambda(2)=1$.
 On the way to its generalization, we find out that the problem proves to be rich enough to require several stand-alone results that we also contribute in this paper.
-The most important of these is on the speed of BBM conditioned on non-extinction as given in Theorem~\ref{teo1}.
+In particular, we find the speed of BBM conditioned on non-extinction as given in Theorem~\ref{teo1}.
+The reader may have the feeling that the result is expected and even `folklore,' however we were unable to locate the result and its proof in the existing literature, and feel that it is useful to state and prove it here in a self-contained way.
 When the GWP is supercritical, the particles are grouped into those with infinite or finite line of descent, so-called ``skeleton" and ``doomed" particles, respectively.
 In other words, a skeleton decomposition is performed to analyze the problem.
-We show by a comparison argument that the doomed particles do not contribute to the conditional speed.
-Here, the speed of BBM refers to the growth rate of the radius of the minimal ball containing the range of the BBM.
+Our analysis indicates that the doomed particles do not contribute to the conditional speed.
+Here, the `speed' of BBM refers to the growth rate of the radius of the minimal ball containing the range of the BBM.
 It has first been studied by McKean \cite{MK1975,MK1976}, later by Bramson \cite{B1978,B1983} and Chauvin and Rouault \cite{CR1988}, and is still subject to active research.

+In Theorem~\ref{teo2}, we prove the asymptotic decay of the annealed trap-avoiding probability as a large deviation result.
+It is an important and non-trivial application of Theorem~\ref{teo1}.
+The problem of trap-avoiding asymptotics for BBM among Poissonian traps has been previously studied by Engl\"{a}nder \cite{E2000} for the case $d\geq 2$ and where the trap intensity was uniform.
+Then, in search for extending the result to the case $d=1$, Engl\"{a}nder and den Hollander \cite{E2003} considered the more interesting case where the trap intensity was radially decaying as given in (\ref{eq0}).
+Both \cite{E2000,E2003} assumed strictly dyadic underlying GWP (precisely two offspring).

+The reason the decay rate given in \eqref{eq0} is the `interesting' one is that it is in fact the `borderline' one.
+This is explained in Theorem 1.3 in \cite{E2003}, which describes the optimal survival strategy, as it depends on the `fine tuning constant' $\ell$ (we use $l$ instead of $\ell$ in the present paper).
+Namely, it was shown that \begin{itemize} \item[--] In the low intensity regime $\ell<\ell_{cr}$, the system clears a ball of radius $\sqrt{2\beta}\,t$ from traps, and until time $t$ stays inside this ball and branches at rate $\beta$.

+\item[--] In the high intensity regime $\ell>\ell_{cr}$: \begin{itemize} \item[$d=1$:] The system clears an $o(t)$-ball (i.e., a ball with radius $>a$ but $\ll t$), and until time $t$ suppresses the branching (i.e., produces a polynomial number of particles) and stays inside this ball.